pedrohalb/-artificial-intelligence/README.md

 <br><br>
 <img src="JavaFX - O.O/hostel.jpg" alt="Hostel Image" width="600">

->This project involves using supervised AI models such as KNN, Logistic Regression and Random Forest to solve problems such as breast cancer detection and credit
+>This project involves using supervised AI models such as KNN, Logistic Regression, Random Forest and Decision Tree to solve problems such as breast cancer detection and credit
 >approval.
 Furthermore, it includes a project for a classifier whose proposal consists of exclusively using an electronic spreadsheet to develop a model capable of
 >classifying the data provided.

 ## 🛠️ Dependencies

 - Python
-- Jupyter Notebook
+- Jupyter Notebook (google colab)

 ## 🚀 Getting Started